stripe/veneur/README.md

 ## Benchmarks

 Veneur aims to be highly performant.
-In local testing with sysctl defaults on a mixed wireless and wired network and 2 clients, running on a 8-core i7-2600K with 16GB of RAM and `workers: 96` in it's config, Veneur was able to sustain ~150k metrics processed per second with no drops on the loopback interface, with flushes every 10 seconds.
+In local testing running on a 8-core i7-2600K with 16GB of RAM and `workers: 96` in it's config, Veneur was able to sustain ~150k metrics processed per second with no drops on the loopback interface, with flushes every 10 seconds.
 Tests used ~24,000 metric name & tag combinations.